About

 Methane, with a global warming potential up to 82 times greater than carbon dioxide over 20 years, is a significant contributor to climate change, particularly from the Oil & Gas (O&G) industry.
 The International Energy Agency (IEA) estimates that over 75% of these emissions can be reduced with existing technologies.

-In 2021, Korean upstream assets, on an equity-basis, emitted approximately 45% of domestic energy methane emissions reported in Korea’s GHG Inventory (2.9 vs 6.5 Mt CO2e) With global upstream GHG emissions represent roughly 5% of total O&G combustion emissions, this highlights the significant amount of methane emissions that remain unaccounted for in energy value chains involving Korean companies.
+In 2021, methane emissions from Korean upstream assets, on an equity basis, were equivalent to around 45% of the domestic energy methane emissions reported in Korea’s GHG Inventory (2.9 Mt CO2e vs. 6.5 Mt CO2e).
+Considering that global upstream GHG emissions represent roughly 5% of total oil and gas combustion emissions, this underscores the significant methane emissions from energy value chains involving Korean companies that are not captured in the GHG Inventory.

 Between 2019-2023, Korean assets in 8 countries – Iraq, Kazakhstan, Australia, Uzbekistan, Egypt, and the United Arab Emirates (UAE), the United States, and Canada – accounted for approximately 92-95% equity-based yearly upstream methane emissions – Iraq and Kazakhstan were the largest contributors, together representing between 55-70% of estimated total annual emissions.